EDB Postgres Distributed Proxy overview v5

 • Proxy options like listen address, listen port

-Endpoints given in the config file are used only at startup.
+The endpoints given in the config file are used only at startup.
 After that, actual endpoints are taken from the PGD catalog's route_dsn field in bdr.node_routing_config_summary.

 PGD manages write leader election.
 PGD Proxy interacts with PGD to get write leader change events notifications on Postgres notify/listen channels and routes client traffic to the current write leader.
 PGD Proxy disconnects all existing client connections on write leader change or when write leader is unavailable.
 Write leader election is a Raft-backed activity and is subject to Raft leader availability.
-PGD Proxy closes the new client connections if write leader is unavailable.
+PGD Proxy closes the new client connections if the write leader is unavailable.

 PGD Proxy responds to write leader change events that can be categorized into two modes of operation: failover and switchover.